whitehatsoumya/Nutoscan/README.md

 **About Nutoscan**

 Nutoscan is an automated Network Vulnerability Scanner and Reconnaissance tool.
-It performs a wide range of scans like live Host Scanning, Port Scanning, Nmap Script Scans, Vulnerability Scanning OS detection, UDP Scan and Recon on the target system.
+It performs a wide range of scans like live Host Scanning, Port Scanning, Nmap Script Scans, Vulnerability Scanning, CVE Scanning OS Detection, UDP Scan and Recon on the target system.

 **Key Features**